The Latest | Prosecution moves ahead with redirect of Cohen after cross-examination concludes

 In his testimony last week, Cohen placed the former president directly at the center of the alleged scheme to stifle negative stories to fend off damage to his White House bid.
 Among other things, Cohen told jurors that Trump promised to reimburse him for the money he fronted and was constantly updated about efforts to silence women who alleged sexual encounters with him.
 Trump denies the women's claims.

-Defense attorneys resumed cross-examination of Cohen with questions about his interactions with reporters and a series of questions about his business dealings and other activities in the lead-up to the payment to porn actor Stormy Daniels.
+Defense attorneys resumed cross-examination of Cohen with a series of questions about his business dealings and other activities in the lead-up to the payment to porn actor Stormy Daniels.
 They further dug into Cohen's sources of income in the years since Trump originally took office, as well as income he has earned criticizing the former president.

-Prosecutors have said they will rest their case once Cohen's testimony concludes, though they could call rebuttal witnesses if Trump's lawyers call their own witnesses to the stand.
-The defense isn’t obligated to call any witnesses, and it’s unclear whether the attorneys will do so.
-It also remains unclear whether Trump will testify.
+Prosecutors have said they will rest their case once Cohen's testimony concludes, though they could call rebuttal witnesses.
+The defense said Monday it will call at least one witness, but it remains unclear whether Trump will testify.

 Merchan said earlier in the day that closing arguments could take place the Tuesday after Memorial Day.